Angel of Death

 Construction took place from 1665 to 1669 under the supervision of Baldassarre Longhena.

 A marble monument to the 103rd Doge (governor) of Venice, Giovanni Pesaro (1589-1659), commissioned by his nephew, Leonardo, stands inside the Basilica di Santa Maria Gloriosa dei Frari in Venice, Italy.
 The design is very similar to the monument of the chained Moors at the Morzin Palace.

 Based on a description by the Web Gallery of Art...

 There are two bronze skeletons holding scrolls containing the Doge's epitaph, two dragons symbolizing eternity, little angels holding up the Pesaro coat of arms, and a central statue of Giovanni Pesaro.
-The 'four gigantic moors' are struggling to hold up the balcony on which four white people representing the allegories of Intelligence, Nobility, Wealth, and Study pose.
+The 'four gigantic Moors are struggling to hold up the balcony on which four White figures representing the allegories of Intelligence, Nobility, Wealth, and Study pose.
 On either side of Pesaro are the allegories of Religion with Constancy and Truth with Justice.

 The official description from the church captures the essence of the scene:

 On the throne held by monsters the Doge addresses the crowd, radiant and full of life...

 Wow.
 But once again, it is obvious that this wealthy family felt it necessary and very much appropriate to identify the labor of the Moors as the foundation of their own legacy amidst the other virtues for which their loved one was known in life.